What is CAS?

 Avoiding cloud vendor lock-in is the common goal for most users and enterprises.
 This goal has contributed significantly to the adoption of Kubernetes as it is a widely accepted orchestration platform for containers.
 However, the data of stateful applications remains dependent on the cloud provider and technology.
 With CAS approach, storage controllers can migrate the data in the background and live migration becomes a fairly simple task.
 In other words, stateful workloads can be moved from one Kubernetes cluster to another in a non-disruptive way for users.

 CAS containerizes the storage software and uses Kubernetes Custom Resource Definitions (CRDs) to represent the low-level storage resources, such as disks and storage pools.
 This model enables storage to be integrated into other cloud-native tools seamlessly.
 The storage resources can be provisioned, monitored, managed using cloud-native tools such as Prometheus, Grafana, Fluentd, Weavescope, Jaeger, and others.

-Similar to hyperconverged systems, storage and performance of a volume in CAS is scalable.
+Similar to hyperconverged systems, storage and performance of a volume in CAS are scalable.
 As each volume is having it's own storage controller, the storage can scale up within the permissible limits of a storage capacity of a node.
-As the number of container applications increase in a given Kubernetes cluster, more nodes are added, which increases the overall availability of storage capacity and performance, thereby making the storage available to the new application containers.
+As the number of container applications increases in a given Kubernetes cluster, more nodes are added, which increases the overall availability of storage capacity and performance, thereby making the storage available to the new application containers.
 This process is exactly similar to the successful hyperconverged systems like Nutanix.